Red flag symptoms

 - Is the pain getting worse?
 Are they systemically unwell?

-- Have they seen an optician regarding this particular symptom?
+- Have they seen an optician regarding this specific symptom?

 - Do they drive?